AMID Logo

 When initiating an international shipment, you must pre-pay 75% of the estimated shipping cost based on the weight/measurements provided in your quote and booking.

-When booking your LCL shipment, it's okay to estimate dimensions, weight, and quantity.
+When booking your LCL shipment, estimating dimensions, weight, and quantity is okay.

-Upon delivery to the ocean freight carrier's shipping terminal (CFS), the CFS will re-measure and confirm the actual quantity, volume, and weight of your shipping cargo.
+Upon delivery to the ocean freight carrier's shipping terminal (CFS), the CFS will re-measure and confirm your shipping cargo's actual quantity, volume, and weight.
 You should read this step-by-step guide, as well.

-Also, you should expect our final invoice, less the deposit already paid, not upon arrival of your cargo to the destination but at the time when your cargo will depart from the USA.
-In other words, we will invoice you at the time when your sea freight bill of lading will be generated.
-Occasionally, as soon as we receive a rated proof copy of your bill of lading before the departure, we may invoice you upon the proof.
+Also, you should expect our final invoice, less the deposit already paid, not upon arrival of your cargo to the destination, but when your cargo departs from the USA.
+In other words, we will invoice you when your sea freight bill of lading is generated.
+Occasionally, as soon as we receive a rated proof copy of your bill of lading before departure, we may invoice you based on the proof.

-Your invoice will be based on the actual weight/volume of your cargo, not on the estimated shipping cost provided during quoting and booking.
-The invoice may also reflect unaccounted costs from the carrier not included in the initial booking (if any), such as palletizing, fumigation, GRI that occurred during the shipment, etc. You'll pay for what you actually have shipped but not what you had estimated to be shipped.
-If you have overestimated your w/m, then you pay less or receive a refund.
+Your invoice will be based on your cargo's actual weight/volume, not on the estimated shipping cost provided during quoting and booking.
+The invoice may also reflect unaccounted costs from the carrier not included in the initial booking (if any), such as palletizing, fumigation, GRI that occurred during the shipment, etc. You'll pay for what you have shipped, but not what you had estimated to be shipped.
+If you overestimated your w/m, you pay less or receive a refund.
 If you have underestimated your w/m, you pay more.
 That's why we request a 75% deposit, but 100%.

 9. Do not confuse LCL service with parcel services.
-The minimum charge of one cubic meter.
+The minimum charge is one cubic meter.
 Destination charges.

-When shipping freight LCL, keep in mind that LCL freight service is designed for shipping from the USA a relatively large cargo.
+When shipping freight LCL, remember that the LCL freight service is designed to ship relatively large cargo from the USA.
 In LCL, there is always a minimum charge of one cubic meter.
 In other words, if you ship cargo with a total volume of less than one cubic meter, you will be charged for the price of sipping the volume of one cubic meter anyway.
 Certain destinations may have minimums of two or three cubic meters.

-When using our online freight calculator to determine shipping costs, if the total cargo volume is less than one cubic meter, the price remains the same.
-However, once the volume exceeds one cubic meter, the price will begin to increase accordingly.
+When using our online freight calculator to determine shipping costs, the price remains the same if the total cargo volume is less than one cubic meter.
+However, the price will increase accordingly once the volume exceeds one cubic meter.

 Also, there are always destination charges in LCL freight shipping.

 If you ship small items that can be sent by parcel services, using FedEx, DHL, Amazon shipping, etc., is likely to be more convenient and cost-effective.
-However, if you are shipping from the U.S. relatively large or heavy items, LCL becomes much more cost-effective.
+However, if you are shipping relatively large or heavy items from the U.S., LCL becomes much more cost-effective.

 About Us | Contacts | Privacy Policy | Work or Partner with us | Affiliates | Customer reviews